pablo-icm/emm/content/publication/del-giorgio-bacterioplankton-1996/index.md

 abstract: A series of dialysis experiments was performed to study the relative importance of substrate limitation and grazing in controlling the proportion of active cells of coastal marine bacterioplankton.
-The grazer community was manipulated by filling dialysis bags with unfiltered water and water serially passed through 150‐, 40‐, and 0.8‐ µ m pore‐size filters.
+The grazer community was manipulated by filling dialysis bags with unfiltered water and water serially passed through 150-, 40-, and 0.8- µ m pore-size filters.
 The total number of bacteria, the number of metabolically active cells, bacterial loss rates, and the abundances of heterotrophic nanoflagellates were measured immediately and at 3 and 6 d.
 Gross growth rates were similar in all treatments, suggesting that ambient nutrient concentrations set an upper limit to